 - Jim delegated some of the tasks he’d held onto after his promotion to a larger leadership role.
 “I realized that it was actually unfair not to delegate,” he explained.
 “I had become a bottleneck, because I really couldn’t get everything done.
 My staff members weren’t getting the opportunity to grow, because I wrongly thought I was protecting by not delegating.
 Instead, I was keeping them from taking on a chance to grow professionally.”
 It took some time to re-balance everyone’s work load.
 He and his team ultimately saw the need to create a new position.
 Jim successfully presented the case for doing this to the agency’s senior management team.

 7. Build trusting workplace relationships.
-Provide reflective supervision, as well as encouragement, support and mentoring for all staff.
+Provide reflective supervision, and adopt the principles of relation-based practice as a philosophical and practical basis for strengthening workplace relationships.
 When staff members experience such relationships, they will create them with colleagues and with those that they serve.
 These relationships are the medium through which effective work gets done.
 Positive connections with others support personal and professional growth, promote resilience and help prevent burnout.

 Take a Long-Term Perspective